 Penis care (uncircumcised)Uncircumcised penis - bathing; Cleaning an uncircumcised penis

 An uncircumcised penis has its foreskin intact.
 An infant boy with an uncircumcised penis does not need special care.
 Normal bathing is enough to keep it clean.

-Teenage boys should be taught to gently retract the foreskin during bathing and clean the penis thoroughly.
-After cleaning the penis, dry the area completely.
-Then, it is very important to pull the foreskin back over the head of the penis.
+Teenage boys should be taught to gently retract the foreskin during bathing and clean the penis well.
+It is very important to reposition the foreskin back over the head of the penis after cleaning.
 Otherwise, the foreskin can slightly squeeze the head of the penis, causing swelling and pain (paraphimosis).
-This needs medical treatment.
+This needs medical care.

 Elder JS.
 Anomalies of the penis and urethra.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics .
-19thed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 538.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 544.

 Wesley SE, Allen E, Bartsch H. Care of the newborn.
 In: Rakel RE, Rakel D, eds.
 Textbook of Family Medicine .
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 21.

 An infant boy with an uncircumcised penis requires no additional care.
 Uncircumcised adolescent boys should be taught to gently retract the foreskin during bathing and clean and dry the penis thoroughly.